geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-29/meeting-transcript.md

 Very important.
 We'll put a checkbox saying I will be okay with cryptocurrency mining.
 Yeah.
 Great.
 Okay, so let's go to the meeting.
 Let's rangeify.

 ##### **Chenyu** [[00:02:54](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=174)]
-So, yeah, I fixed the...
+So, yeah, I fixed the..
 RandomJet thing.

 ##### **Geohot** [[00:02:59](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=179)]
 I fixed the GPT-2 thing.

 ##### **Chenyu** [[00:03:04](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=184)]
 For the people in this meeting who didn't participate in our last meeting, this is the focus of the company and the top priority now.
 We are upgrading the infra so that this new abstraction can support more advanced stuff that is impossible now.
 So in the meantime, we need to fix a lot of regressions and tests.
 So here we discussed a lot in the office today for how to make progress.
-And here I think we have some ideas for focusing on making the spec, tightening the spec to make everything...
+And here I think we have some ideas for focusing on making the spec, tightening the spec to make everything..
 Make the possible states smaller.
 And here I list some reminders.
 I think we have a lot of bugs that are in the PR to make rangeify default.
 And I believe there are probably more.
 It's just this is the frontier of things that's failing.

 ##### **Geohot** [[00:04:07](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=247)]
 Yeah, I did some stuff on performance today, too.
 I fixed the efficient NAT.
 Like, it mostly just emulates the old scheduler.
-But it seems...
+But it seems..
 I mean, it seems strictly better in all the things that work.
-Like, they all seem to...
+Like, they all seem to..
 The only annoying thing is we no longer have reduced splitting.
 So we can decide if we want to add that back or if we want to improve the kernels.

 ##### **Chenyu** [[00:04:38](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=278)]
 I think that falls into the tuning for default part.
 We can quickly go through these, making sure everyone is working on some of this.
-Hopefully we can get this...
+Hopefully we can get this..
 End of this week.

 ##### **Chenyu** [[00:04:56](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=296)]
 Yeah, it sounds good.

 ##### **Chenyu** [[00:04:57](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=297)]
-So spec equals to one is...
-So previously...
+So spec equals to one is..
+So previously..
 So tiny grid is pretty much all UOP.
 And it's very important to limit the spec for every UOP.
 UOP has like source and arguments for different ops.
 And previously we have kind of a step check.
 And then we have a little bit of a step check.
 Tiny grid has multiple passes and lower things from tensor to the intermediate ones, then lower to the linearized ones, then finally render into streams.
 And we have a step check to making sure when you pass this stage, what's the possible set of the UOP.
 But we didn't really check all the intermediate ones.
 We didn't have a spec for that.
 So George just added a spec.
 So we can see that the spec equals to one today.
 So that is kind of checking every created UOP needs to follow these specs.

 ##### **Geohot** [[00:06:02](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=362)]
 Yeah, I think especially once we switch only to Ranger 5, we can delete a whole bunch of UOPs.
 We can delete a whole bunch of op types.
 We can delete view and stop.
 And then we should have a relatively small spec.
-We can also get rid of...
+We can also get rid of..
 We can merge assign and store.
 Yeah, then I think the spec overall will be pretty small.
 And we can check every UOP on creation.
 So it's important that every intermediate state preserve the spec.
 I fixed a few things in the de-vectorizer that didn't.
 Maybe there's a few things in the index stuff that don't also.

 ##### **Chenyu** [[00:06:41](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=401)]
 Great.
 Okay.

 ##### **Chenyu** [[00:06:46](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=406)]
 We can quickly go through the remaining bugs.
 We found a few.
 We found the random counter increment thing in JIT.
 That was the issue for Beautiful MNIST.
 So Beautiful MNIST, we find a few things about Beautiful MNIST.
 But one of it is because the random doesn't work properly with JIT.
-It's like creating...
+It's like creating..
 It's like if you overfit one batch, you got 95%.
 Our current master has like 98%.
 And this behavior is kind of trend on a smaller batch, like gives you 97%.
-And things like these are very hard to debug because it just...
+And things like these are very hard to debug because it just..
 In this case, we got lucky because it's kind of easy to tell.
 It's like 98 versus 97.
 But just imagine in a much bigger model, it's very hard to say, okay, now our model regressed by slightly.
 Is it a bug or numerical or something else?
-So it's good that we kind of fixed...
+So it's good that we kind of fixed..
 We at least through costless.
 Okay.
 And GPT-2 weight is transposed on disk is wrong or silently wrong?

 ##### **Geohot** [[00:08:18](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=498)]
 Yeah.
 It's not a range of high related bug.
 Range of high just exposed it because it didn't push the transpose after the copy.